MariSchn/ETH-Algorithms-Lab-2024/Week_06/Tiles/README.md

 ## 📝 Problem Description

-The central task is to determine whether a given rectangular layout can be completely tiled using 2x1 tiles.
-You are given the dimensions of the layout, $W$ and $H$.
+The task is to determine whether a given rectangular layout can be completely tiled using 2x1 tiles, given the dimensions of the layout, $W$ and $H$.
 The layout itself is represented as a grid where each space is either designated to be tiled or to be left empty.

 Each 2x1 tile must cover exactly two adjacent spaces that are marked for tiling.
 These adjacent spaces can be either horizontal or vertical neighbors.
 Every space that needs to be tiled must be covered by exactly one tile, and no tiles can be placed on spaces designated to be left empty.
-Your program should output "yes" if a valid tiling exists and "no" otherwise.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 Before diving into complex algorithms, consider a simple, fundamental property of the tiles.
 Each tile covers exactly two spaces.
 What does this imply about the total number of spaces that need to be tiled for a valid solution to even be possible?

 </details>

 <details>

 <summary>Hint #2</summary>

 This problem is about pairing up adjacent, tileable spaces.
 How can you model this?
 Think about representing each tileable space as an object and the potential placement of a tile between two adjacent spaces as a connection between them.
 This reframes the problem from laying tiles to finding a perfect set of pairings.

 </details>

 <details>

 <summary>Hint #3</summary>

 The problem can be solved by finding a **maximum matching**.
 To construct the required model, it's incredibly helpful to color the grid like a checkerboard.
 Notice that any 2x1 tile will always cover one "white" space and one "black" space.
 This structure allows you to create a **bipartite graph**.
-Maximum matching in a bipartite graph is a classic problem that can be solved efficiently using a max-flow algorithm.
+Maximum matching in a bipartite graph is a classic problem that can be solved efficiently using a max-flow algorithm or other matching algorithms.

 </details>

 ## ✨ Solutions